US central bank won't shift rates but virus adds new risk factor - RFI

 Washington (AFP)

-The Federal Reserve is widely expected to leave its key interest rate unchanged on Wednesday, but the deadly SARS-like virus spreading in China adds a new element to keep policymakers on alert.
+Federal Reserve policymakers opened their second day of deliberations on Wednesday and are expected to leave the key interest rate unchanged, but the deadly SARS-like virus spreading in China adds a new element to keep central bankers on alert.

-The US economy is on a steady though tepid growth path, but the outbreak of the novel coronavirus that has spread to other countries has fueled concerns it could slow growth in China and the effects will spill over to the global economy.
+The US economy is on a steady though tepid growth path, but the outbreak of a new coronavirus that has spread to other countries has fueled concerns it could slow growth in China and the effects will spill over to the global economy.

-Businesses, including more than half of all Starbucks and a Disney theme park have been shuttered in China, travel has been restricted, and major airlines have cancelled flights as authorities in Beijing try to contain the illness that has sickened thousands and killed more than 100 people.
+Businesses, including factories, more than half of all Starbucks cafes and a Disney theme park have been shuttered in China, travel has been restricted, and major airlines have cancelled flights as authorities in Beijing try to contain the illness that has sickened thousands and killed more than 130 people.

+That could undermine other major economies if global supply chains that flow from China are disrupted.

-Fed Chairman Jerome Powell is likely to face questions about the virus in his customary press conference following the policy decision and likely will say that central bankers are keeping a watch for economic contagion from the ailment.
+Fed Chairman Jerome Powell is sure to face questions about the virus in his customary press conference following the policy decision and is expected to say that central bankers are keeping a watch for economic repercussions from the ailment.

 Economist Joel Naroff said the virus could become a factor in policy if it hits financial markets "and if there are clear signs it will slow the economy."